-The Animal Care Standards for Chickens do not require that birds have access to outdoors or be raised on a range.
+The Animal Care Standards for Chickens do not require that birds have access to outdoors or be raised on range.
 Pasture-Raised and Free-Range systems are optional.
-Where laying hens have access to range or the outdoors, the following definitions and standards must be met to use a Free-Range or Pasture-Raised claim.
+Where laying hens have access to range or the outdoors, the following definitions and standards must be met.

 Free-Range is a management system where adult birds have access to a range area that is mainly covered with vegetation.
 The birds have free-choice access through exits from their housing units.
 They are all kept indoors at night for protection from predators.
-The minimum range space requirement is 1 sq ft (0.09 sq meters) per bird.
+The minimum range space requirement is 2 square feet (0.19 meters) per bird.

-Pasture-Raised is a management system where birds spend more than half of their lives on pasture mainly covered with living vegetation.

-The minimum available pasture requirement adjacent to the housing unit is 2.5 acres (1 hectare) per 1000 birds, or 108 square feet (10 square meters)per bird.
-This supports freedom of movement and regeneration of the pasture itself.
-The pasture area may also be sectioned to support an HFAC pre-approved rotational grazing plan.
-Birds can be moved back into the housing units at night for protection from predators.
+Pasture-Raised is a management system where all adult birds are assured daily exposure to pasture, an area that is mainly covered with living vegetation.
+Birds have access for all 12 months of the year.
+The minimum available pasture requirement is 2.5 acres (1 hectare) per 1000 birds, or 108 square feet (10 square meters) per bird, which allows for freedom of movement and regeneration of the pasture itself.
+The area may be sectioned to support an approved rotational grazing plan.
+Birds int eh system will be managed so they all access the pasture daily through exits from their housing units.
+The birds are moved back into the housing units at night for protection from predators.
+They cannot be indoors for more than 14 consecutive days.